top of page

 Most ice bath and cold plunge manufacturers don't bother with grounding, but Morozko does.
 In How Grounded Is Your Ice Bath?
 I explained how in a Morozko ice bath, the water is in electrical connection with the metal tub.
 The tub is in connection with copper cooling coils.
 The coils are in connection with the compressor that drives refrigerant flow, and the compressor is grounded thru the 3-prong power cord that plugs in to your house electrical system.
 The result is an instantaneous balancing of electrical charge upon immersion into the cold, grounded waters of the Morozko.

-While the best grounding therapy is still the ocean, Morozko is probably the second best thing to Nature.
+While the best grounding therapy is still the ocean, Morozko is the next best thing to Nature.

 Halotherapy